 You don’t need a tutor to provide you with listening practice.
 Sure, you’ll get the listening practice from your conversations, but that should be far from the only time you practice listening.
 You’d be much better off using a resource like ChinesePod to improve your listening comprehension, with the tutor playing a minor role.

 You don’t even need to have a tutor teach you how to read or write in Chinese.
 Apps like The Chairman’s Bao and Skritter can provide easy to read materials and practice writing Chinese characters.
-If you want to have longer form writing corrected, you can do this with the notebooks section of italki for free.
+If you want to have longer-form writing corrected, you can do this with the Exercise section of italki or LangCorrect for free.

 Even learning pronunciation and improving your speaking skills isn’t something that should be strictly delegated to your time with a teacher.
 Many teachers aren’t skilled enough to accurately teach you pronunciation.